Can a Weighted Blanket Be Too Heavy?

 Weighted blankets are not all the same; there are many different types and designs.
 The different designs have their pros and cons, and certain types are more expensive than others.

+a.
 Standard Fill Weighted Blanket

 The standard fill weighted blanket is stitched with baffles (squares) that are then filled with glass or plastic beads or pellets.
 The baffles keep the beads from pooling in one area, so the blanket’s weight stays evenly distributed across the blanket.